 Make no mistake, DDoS attacks are soaring.
 They are the choice of missile for cyber criminals looking to distract, tarnish, or hold businesses to ransom.

-Speak to industry experts about DDoS mitigation and testing.
+Speak to industry experts about DDoS attack mitigation and testing.
 Make sure you are prepared for whatever threat your business may face.
 Take action now and don’t be the next headline that flickers past, suffering bewildering financial and reputation loss.